vert-x3/vertx-web-site/src/site/blog/posts/2018-08-27-the-second-step-rss-reader.md

 git checkout step_2
 ```

-# How we want the second endpoint to be implemented
+# Implementing the second endpoint

-Using the second endpoint we should be able to obtain an array of RSS channels by given `user_id`.
+The second endpoint produces an array of RSS channels by given `user_id`.

-To achieve this we need to execute 2 following queries for obtaining:
+We need to execute the two following queries to obtain:

-1. RSS links the user provided for fetching:
+1. RSS links a user provided for fetching:
     ```text
     SELECT rss_link FROM rss_by_user WHERE login = GIVEN_USER_ID ;
     ```